djaus2/DNETCoreGPIO/DNETCoreGPIO/docs/README.md

 Add the library as a Nuget package
 Run ``` dotnet add package DNETCoreGPIO --version 1.0.x```
-NB: Use the current version, in place of 1.0.x, check at https://www.nuget.org/packages/DNETCoreGPIO/
+NB: Use the current version, in place of 1.0.x,check at https://www.nuget.org/packages/DNETCoreGPIO/
+ _Can use \* to get latest._

 Change the 7th line in Program.cs as below: